 Acerca de las mascarillas (En Español)

-SDSU has implemented a facial covering policy for Spring 2021.
+SDSU has implemented a facial covering policy.

 Facial coverings are required by SDSU and also the county for everyone on campus — indoors and outdoors — at all times.
 Only the following limited exceptions are offered: